Chile de Arbol Salsa Recipe

 I’ve been working on this chile de arbol salsa (what we call “hot sauce” in the US) for at least five years.
 My first serious notes about it are dated summer of 2012, but I’d been trying out variations before then.

 Watch the salsa video on YouTube! (scroll down for recipe)

 You may not know, when we started this cooking show and website in 2010, I had a full-time job as a dental assistant.
 There was a woman who’d come by the office about every two weeks right around lunch time carrying a cooler filled with hot tamales, wrapped up by the dozen.
 God, they were perfect.

-I’d get the queso and chile ones; they had a white cheese and strips of roasted jalapeño inside.
+I’d get the vegetarian (except for the lard, I’m sure!) tamales de rajas; they had a white cheese and strips of roasted jalapeño inside.
 Each dozen came with a tiny baggie of a smooth, runny, pure red salsa that was SO hot and SO delicious I could never stop eating it.
 I’d always run out before I finished my tamales.
 I asked her once what was in it and she just said chile de arbol and salt.
 I suspect there was more to it than that, but I do not blame her for keeping it secret.

 Click here for more info on the Homestyle Mexican Cooking Course with Carlos!

 Chile De Arbol Salsa RecipePrint